If you are looking for an honest Thrive Themes review, stop here.

 They also have video tutorials and knowledgebase where you can find solutions for your common problems.
 For some of the issues I faced, the knowledge base was good enough to solve my queries.

 There are also some new training videos that are released every month on increasing conversions and designing landing pages.
-So, once you are part of the Thrive community, you get access to all those training modules.
+So, once you are part of the Thrive community, you get access to all those training modules including the Thrive University.

 Hope this Thrive Themes review post helped you to decide whether Thrive Themes is right for you or not.